-We have developed a variety of resources to help advocates pursue legal and policy strategies to improve the food marketing environment:
+Our complete list of resources to help apply legal and policy strategies to improve the food marketing environment is below.
+Here are some recommended starting points:

-- Read NPLAN’s FAQs that break down in plain language what the First Amendment has to do with government action on food marketing to children.
+- Read our FAQs that break down in plain language what the First Amendment has to do with government action on food marketing to children.

 - Check out the model ordinance that inspired Santa Clara and San Francisco to enact the nation’s first ordinances delinking toys from unhealthy fast food meals.

-- Peruse the groundbreaking report Digital Food Marketing to Children and Adolescents: Problematic Practices and Policy Interventions to learn about how marketers are mining private data through advergames, Facebook conversations, and cell phone aps in order to tempt adolescents with personalized junk food promotions.
+- Peruse the groundbreaking Digital Food Marketing to Children and Adolescents: Problematic Practices and Policy Interventions report to learn about how marketers are using advergames, Facebook conversations, and cell phone apps to mine data from youth to use for targeted marketing.

 - Get familiar with what the FTC and state attorneys general can do about unfair and misleading food marketing.